Tourism in Tibet: Foreign citizens and Taiwanese citizens

+The additional permit requirements are based on Tibet's proximity to countries such as India and Pakistan, certain border regions are considered sensitive for national defense and require special clearance.

 Media

 Tourism in Tibet is a comprehensive monthly magazine focusing on tourism, fashion, and culture, and is sponsored by the Tibet Autonomous Region Tourism Bureau.
 The magazine highlights Tibet's unique geography and rich cultural heritage, while also offering valuable travel tips and information to readers.